Starcatcher2009/Starcatcher2009/README.md

 My real name is Ngo Anh Khoi, but I'd prefer to use my username, Starcatcher.
 You could also call me Harry if you want.

 Everyone's my friends :) Except nazis.
 And flat-earthers.
 And anti-vaxes.
-Also put in race/gender/sexuality supremacists.
+Also put in race/gender/sexuality supremacists too.

 - 🔭 I’m currently working on adding and updating my Kerbal Space Program add-ons.